carolinefzhang/selective-practice/README.md

 This project is designed to help users practice challenging questions from Scholarly trial tests.
 It consists of two main parts:

 1.  **Backend Scripts**: Node.js scripts using Puppeteer to scrape questions (including text and images) that were answered incorrectly from a specified Scholarly quiz URL.
 The scraped data is then processed and uploaded to a Supabase database, including storing images in Supabase Storage.
-2.  **Frontend Application**: A React/Vite application that fetches a random question from the Supabase database and displays it, allowing users to selectively practice.
+2.  **Frontend Application**: A React/Vite application with Auth0 authentication that fetches a random question from the Supabase database and displays it, allowing users to selectively practice.

+## Tech Stack

+### Backend
+- Node.js with Puppeteer for web scraping
+- Supabase for database and file storage
+- CSV processing for data handling

+### Frontend
+- React 18 with TypeScript
+- Vite for build tooling
+- React Router for navigation
+- Auth0 for authentication
+- Supabase client for data fetching

 ## Project Structure